Himynameismarco/Cryptography/README.md

   - VigenereBreaker --> is a class I wrote to break the Vigenere Cipher

 For the Vigenere Cipher, I thought it is a good idea to still use the code from Duke University to see that I am able to work with code someone else wrote.
 Additionally, I wrote the documentation for their code.

 Project done as part of the online course:

 - Java Programming: Arrays, Lists, and Structured Data

+Additionally, there are the WebLogParser, LogAnalyzer and LogEntry classes.
+In contrast to other classes, I wrote for this course, I did not delete these, because they seemed especially useful to me and I might want to look them up later.